 The term 'built-up area boundary' or 'settlement boundary' are often the topic of discussion and key in the interpretation of local planning policy.
 These terms are not explicitly mentioned in the National Planning Policy Framework as a policy tool but the term 'built-up area' is.
-To provide clarity within the plan area as to what is considered to be a built-up area' it is considered appropriate to show these on a plan.
+To provide clarity within the plan area as to what is considered to be a built-up area' it is considered show these on a map a boundary will form as a result of showing this area.